Check out our One Room Challenge white and grey bathroom makeover with colorful garden wallpaper and accents for our small master ensuite.

 Grey and White Shower with Marble Accents

-A little silver lining in the termite damage and the complete gut job is that we were able to extend the shower back about 10 inches into the hall linen closet.
+A little silver lining in the termite damage and the complete gut job was that we were able to extend the shower back about 10 inches into the hall linen closet.
 This gave us enough room to put in a built-in shower bench and makes the entire bathroom look much larger.
 It’s amazing what a couple of square feet can do!

 The shower is covered in Jeffrey Court’s field tile from floor to ceiling.
 The shower niche and floor have grey mosaic accent tile from the same brand.
-Leftover marble tile that my contractor bull-nosed, frames the niche and an additional slab of marble for the bench seat completes the shower tile.
+Leftover marble tile that my contractor bull-nosed, frames the niche and an additional slab of marble for the bench seat completes the shower surround.

 I was inspired after sharing the best bathroom plants for low-no light bathrooms earlier this month and decided to add a few humidity-loving options for this bathroom.
 I’m keeping my fingers crossed that I can keep a maidenhair fern happy in the shower.
 I know they want to stay moist and warm like their tropical home but also ignored.
 A spider and staghorn fern are also finding new homes in this bathroom.